Skip to content

 Simple iterationPlain async generators

-Hot sources (events, WebSockets)createStream (multicast)
+Hot sources (events, WebSockets)listen / flow

-Resource-intensive workStreamix (automatic backpressure)
+Resource-intensive workstreamix (automatic backpressure)

-Small bundle size mattersStreamix (~9KB)
+Small bundle size mattersstreamix (~9KB)

 Summary

-The core idea: Add operator pipelines to async generators.
+The core idea: add operator pipelines to async generators.

-Streamix keeps the pull-based semantics you get with native async iteration—consumer controls pace, natural backpressure, lazy evaluation—while adding the composability of reactive operators.
+streamix keeps the pull-based semantics you get with native async iteration—consumer controls pace, natural backpressure, lazy evaluation—while adding the composability of reactive operators.

 typescript